flux-capacitor/flux-capacitor/README.md

 ## Features

 - Dispatch events to change data
+- Events (basically flux actions) are persisted, too
-- Push notifications and powerful analytics come for free, thanks to event log
+- Realtime data and powerful analytics come for free
+- For critical data and collaboration: Trace back which events produced today's data
 - Isomorphic reducers - Use same code in frontend and backend to update data
 - Upcoming feature: Never write a database migration again - Replay events with new reducers
 - Upcoming feature: Time machine - view the database contents at some point in the past